During a conversation with fellow introvert and entrepreneur Anastasia Shch, the subject of using social media as an introvert came up.

 So be yourself.
 Noone can be you.
 And that’s your advantage.

 One person that does that well, in my opinion, is CEO Shinjini Das.
-She is very hands-on on her twitter presence and very personable.
+Whether you like her message or not, she is very hands-on on her twitter presence and very personable.
 She doesn’t use generic, bland messages.

 By all means, grow.
 Stay in tune with algorithm changes.
 But never let your growth goals turn you into a robot or a slave to trends.